paulmaneuvrierhervieu/paulmaneuvrierhervieu.github.io/_pages/teaching.md

 permalink: /teaching/
 author_profile: true
 ---
+#### Current teaching

+### Histoire politique, économique et sociale
+Undergraduate course, University of Paris 8, department of Economics
+- The course is an introduction to economic history.

+### Macroeconomics 1
+Undergraduate course, University of Paris 8, department of Economics

+### Sociologie Historique du Capitalisme
+Undergraduate course, University of Paris 8, department of Economics

+### Grands textes de l'économie
+Undergraduate course, University of Paris 8, department of Economics
+- The course is an introduction to history of economic thought.

+#### Previous teaching

 ### Histoire économique générale : des origines à nos jours
 Undergraduate course, University of Geneva (Fall 2018 and Fall 2019)